 Idaho is probably best known for its famous potatoes and beautiful nature preserves.
 Idaho is the home state of Philo Farnsworth, inventor of the television, and Edgar Rice Burroughs, creator of Tarzan.
 However, The Gem State is also home to several homeowners insurance risks.

 Choosing a homeowners insurance company in Idaho should be easier.
-Actually, it’s already easy; you could just go with whichever company your mortgage lender recommends, but you probably won’t get the best rates that way.
+Actually, it’s already easy.
 The key to finding the best homeowners rate is to get a homeowners insurance quotes comparison in Idaho from multiple companies.

 Last year, these were the 10 most common home insurance companies reported by QuoteWizard users living in the state of Idaho.
 Out of the 3,321 Idaho homeowners that used QuoteWizard to request insurance quotes last year, 157 had no home insurance.

 Why contact every individual company in Idaho that you want a homeowners quote from when you can just answer a few questions about your home and desired coverage, and get competing quotes from agents?
 Save time and money with QuoteWizard.

 |Rank||Company||Direct Premiums Written (in thousands)||Market Share|